sseller2/bn/stevenQuestions.md

 **Inspector Tools**

-Since toying with the CSS didn't help though, I would approach this by using a browser's inspector tool.
+Since toying with the CSS didn't help in your case, I would approach this by using a browser's inspector tool.
 For example, in later versions of Chrome there is a set of "developer tools" available from the main menu:

     Chrome Main Menu > View > Developer > Developer Tools